1 Hr., 37 Mins.

 Joy Ride February 16, 2018

 can imagine a parallel universe in which Joy Ride (2001) was released sometime around 1972.
-Right between the theatrical runs of Vanishing Point (1971) and Gone in 60 Seconds (1974); right around the time studios like American International Pictures were cranking out pictures like it for little money and lots of profit with the help of Roger Corman.
+Right between the theatrical runs of Vanishing Point (1971) and Gone in 60 Seconds (1974); right around the time studios like American International Pictures were cranking out features like it for little money and lots of profit with the help of Roger Corman.

-Granted, Joy Ride isn’t a chintzy car movie like those aforementioned would-be actioners – it’s rather a horror thriller that just so happens to find a lot of its action on tumbleweed-peppered country highways.
+Granted, Joy Ride isn’t a chintzy car movie like those aforementioned actioners – it’s a sleek horror thriller that just so happens to also set a lot of its action on tumbleweed-peppered country highways.
 But it's nevertheless spiritually similar, reminding one of the days when clever, efficient filmmakers could churn out economical thrill rides and have the results be pretty ineffaceable.

 Unexpectedly, though, Joy Ride is an A-quality thriller proudly carrying B-movie vivacity.
 Which is astounding, considering its material ordinariness and its set of wholesale stars (who, while beautiful and easily likable, were never really cut out to headline movies).
 Then we notice that the movie’s director is John Dahl, whose jaunty tributes to film noir in the early 1990s — specifically ‘93’s Red Rock West and ‘94’s The Last Seduction — were among the best (and most underrated) movies of that decade.
 We also learn that the film was co-written by J.J.
-Abrams, who would, of course, become the driving force behind a bevy of culturally significant television and cinematic projects within no time.
+Abrams, who would, of course, become the driving force behind a bevy of culturally significant television and cinematic projects within a few years.